jadeallencook/wasm/readme.md

 }
 ```

-Next we will need to import WASM into the head of our HTML file and then use WASM to import our function:
+Next, include WASM into the head then use WASM to import our function:

 ```html
 <head>